ansible-content-lab/cloud-deploy/readme/workflow_kickoff.md

 ### Results of the Provisioner Template

-RHEL 8 instances of the size and number specified in the Workflow Template are created.
+RHEL8 instances of the size and number specified in the Workflow Template are created.
 An additional instance that hosts the secrets engine is also created.
 If you look at the results of the **Add RHEL8 users** Job Template, you can see all these instances:

 <img src="images/all_instances.png" alt="All Instances"
 	title="All Instances" width="800" />

-The instances have metadata applied that ensures that the vault instance is untouched when running a Job Template only intended to run against the requested RHEL 8 instances.
+The instances have metadata applied that ensures that the vault instance is untouched when running a Job Template only intended to run against the requested RHEL8 instances.

-### RHEL 8 Instances
+### RHEL8 Instances

-RHEL 8 instances of the size and number specified in the Workflow Template are created, each with Apache installed, and a dynamically generated web page inserted.
+RHEL8 instances of the size and number specified in the Workflow Template are created, each with Apache installed, and a dynamically generated web page inserted.
 You can plug the IP address of any of these instances into your browser and see the following:

 <img src="images/apache_index.png" alt="Apache Index"
 	title="Apache Index" width="800" />